PasqualeCelani/ModiFly/README.md

  2. Open the downloaded `.dmg` file and drag the ModiFly application to your `/Applications` folder;
  3. Inside the repository, locate and run the `run.sh` script.
 This will launch the necessary backend server and the ModiFly application.

+## :books: Documentation
+All the required documentation can be found in `/doc/main.pdf` contained in this repository.
+This documentation is useful for gaining a better understanding of the project's idea, goals, and scope.

 ## :paperclip: License
 This project is released under the MIT License.